Frequently asked questions

 - When can I begin the Ph.D. program?

-To be admitted to the fall semester for each year, students must have their application in to IU by January 15.
+To be admitted to the fall semester for each year, students must have their application in to IU by January 1 (or by Dec.
+1 if you are an international student).
 The Ph.D. program accepts students on a rolling basis, so you can be admitted to the spring and summer semesters.
 However, we may not be notified by the university of these applications.
 Consequently, you will need to discuss your application with the Ph.D. coordinator so that we will know to expect it.

 - When will I hear about my application?